vishvapalsinh/rag-research-assitant/README.md

 This project uses:
 - [LangChain](https://www.langchain.com/)
 - [Chroma](https://www.trychroma.com/)
-- OpenAI-compatible LLM endpoints
+- Remote embedding service hosted by University of Passau

 ---

 ## 📌 To Do

-- [ ] Add support for PDFs (currently markdown/text support)
+- [ ] Add support for other file formats as well (Currently for PDFs only)
 - [ ] Add semantic accuracy evaluation
 - [ ] Streamlit web interface